Whitford Fine Art

 An Jo is researching the field of 20th Century Painting and Sculpture and is preparing publications on French painter Mildred Bendall and Belgian Abstractionist Joseph Lacasse.

 Renata completed her BA in Advertising & Marketing in her native Brazil before obtaining an MA in History of Art at Birkbeck College, London.
 Renata joined Whitford in 2006 in a client liaison and office manager role.
 Currently, in addition to her role as client liaison, she is also responsible for all of the gallery's marketing, PR & communication, advertising and social media campaigns.

 Born in Venice to Italian-French parents, Gabriel graduated from Birkbeck College with a BA in History of Art in 2004.
-He joined Whitford in 2006 and manages the gallery stock and publications.
+He joined Whitford in 2006 and manages the gallery stock, supplier relationships, multiple websites, the gallery visual appearance and written publications.
+Gabriel is also currently responsible for the gallery's marketing, PR & communication, advertising and social media campaigns.
 In addition, Gabriel contributes to the Learning, Volunteer and Services department at the British Museum and lectures privately in art.